VaibhavDabral11/React-js/README.md

 ## 2. Props In React

-In ReactJS, "props" is a short form of "properties", which are used to pass data between components in a React application.
+In ReactJS, "props" stand for "properties", which are used to pass data between components in a React application.

 Props are used to pass data and functionality from one React component to another, allowing you to create a more modular and reusable application.
 When a component is rendered in a React application, it can receive "props" as an argument, which is an object that contains any data or functions that the parent component wants to pass down to the child component.